kokosing/git-gifi/README.md

 	# after code review
 	git feature-finish

+Note that in case you have no permission to push into *target-remote* and somebody merged your commit to *target-remote*, then you may want to use just *feature-discard* to clean your *working-remote*.

 ###Github
 To use github integration you need to authoriize first (obtain an access token):